tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/linux/package-manager.md

 [...]
 ```

+## Fedora

+Fedora is the upstream, community-driven project that acts as the testing ground for Red Hat Enterprise Linux (RHEL).

+`rpm` (Red Hat Package Manager)

 ## Homebrew notes

 On Apple silicon, Homebrew installs files into the `/opt/homebrew/` folder, which is not part of the default shell `$PATH`.
 You'll need to configure your shell environment so Homebrew packages are found and take priority over pre-installed tools.